Wedding Photography Styles Explained: How To Pick the Best Style for Your Wedding

 True to Life

 This kind of editing style tries to avoid any trendy looks—the goal is that the colors and exposure are as accurate as possible to what it looked like in real life.
+Photos will look lighter or darker depending on the weather and environment.

 Light and Airy